gondo/bouk.github.io/_posts/2014-09-30-idiomatic-generics-in-go.md

 ## Trying it out yourself

 Gonerics.io supports custom templates, to use them simply create a gist of your template (like the above [set template](https://gist.github.com/bouk/c66f38b49aafa2aa02ba) for example).
-You can then import it using a URL like the following:
+You can then import it using a URL like the following (the gist ID is without your Github username):

 `gonerics.io/g/<gist id>/<type arguments seperated by _>.git`

 The package will then be available under the name of file minus ".go".
 Your gist should have only a single file, with the .go extension.
 There probably won't be any useful error message when you make a mistake because I haven't implemented any.
 The type arguments are accessible under T, U, V etc.

-## Are you kidding?
+## How does this work?!

+Through the magic of CGI and bash scripting!
+In [my Nginx config](https://github.com/bouk/gonerics/blob/master/nginx-config) I use a [bash script](https://github.com/bouk/gonerics/blob/master/cgi.bash) as the CGI program to use.
+When git request the repository, this script will check if the specific combination of template and arguments has been served before.
+If it hasn't, it will first generate the correct file and check it into a new git repo.
+Finally, it'll call [git-http-backed](http://git-scm.com/docs/git-http-backend) which will actually serve the http request.

+The rest of the (rough) code that powers gonerics.io can be found here: [github.com/bouk/gonerics](https://github.com/bouk/gonerics).
+Yes, I am aware of the bash vulnerability and my VPS is up-to-date, but still.
+Don't use gonerics.io for anything important.
+It's meant as a proof of concept.

+## The future of generics in Go

-Yes.
-Kind of.
-I actually implemented the service and you can actually use it, but I do think it's a terrible idea.
-Go should have proper support for compile-time generics so these shenanigans aren't necessary.
-Please don't use gonerics.io in production, that would be a very bad idea.
-The (rough) code that powers gonerics.io can be found here: [github.com/bouk/gonerics](https://github.com/bouk/gonerics).
+Go should have proper support for generics so these shenanigans aren't necessary.

-## The future

 Rob Pike has recently suggested a new command for the `go` tool called `go generate` with the intention to also [support a simple form of templating](https://docs.google.com/document/d/1V03LUfjSADDooDMhe-_K59EgpTEm3V8uvQRuNMAEnjg/edit#heading=h.i81x19ol3oyz).
-Looking over the design document, I feel like it would not solve the generics problem at all and would only cause people to do C-style code generation using macros.
+Looking over the design document, I feel like it would not solve the generics problem at all (although that isn't really what they set out to do).
 Go would greatly benefit from a proper generics system, and I think it's way overdue.

 I'd love to get feedback on this blogpost, feel free to [tweet at](https://twitter.com/BvdBijl) or [email me](mailto:boukevanderbijl@gmail.com).